-TL,DR: The 8 critical data governance challenges for SaaS companies are: data silos, third-party risks, poor data quality, lack of data literacy, resource constraints, regulatory complexity, inadequate data classification, and insufficient access controls An HBR survey reveals that 84% of executives experience the negative impact of data silos, which create isolated data sets that are…
+TL,DR: The 8 critical data governance challenges are data silos, third-party risks, poor data quality, lack of data literacy, resource constraints, regulatory complexity, inadequate classification, and insufficient access controls An HBR survey reveals 84% of executives experience the negative impact of data silos, creating isolated data sets that are difficult to access and standardize across…

 Be it the Stone Age or the Digital Age, the stakes have always remained high.
 The only difference is that back then, we fought to save our lives; now, we fight to save our data.
 From headline-grabbing data breaches to the quiet erosion of efficiency through manual and outdated processes, operational risks are often silent…

-TL,DR: Data governance is a strategic approach to managing an organization’s data assets throughout their lifecycle, covering data quality, integrity, availability, and regulatory compliance According to Gartner, poor data quality costs organizations an estimated $12.9 million per year through inaccurate reporting, tainted decision-making, and operational inefficiencies Implementation involves 5 phases: define governance goals and assess…
+TL,DR: Data governance is a strategic approach to managing data assets throughout their lifecycle, covering data quality, integrity, availability, and regulatory compliance across the entire organization Gartner estimates that poor data quality costs organizations an estimated $12.9 million per year through inaccurate reporting, tainted decision-making, and operational inefficiencies across departments Implementation involves 5 phases: define…

 At the 2022 MetricStream GRC Summit, Michael Rasmussen illustrated the interconnectedness of business risks using a “forest and trees” analogy.
 Imagine the complex business environment as a forest.
 Understanding how each tree (or risk) fits into the bigger picture is important because a minor vulnerability can escalate and set the entire forest ablaze.
 In other…